Wellable

 Vacation exploration challenge

-At first glance, employees leaving paid time off on the table might seem to be good news for employers.
-Employers may think that more work hours should equal more productivity.
+At first glance, employees leaving paid time off on the table might seem beneficial for employers, equating to more work hours and productivity.
 However, a growing body of research has shown that unplugging from work actually increases productivity, cognitive function, creativity, and problem-solving.

 Other studies show that vacation provides recovery time from workday stress, enabling an employee to live longer and healthier, improve reaction time, sleep better, gain a fresh perspective about work challenges, reduce anxiety and depression, and feel more productive.